 Once the eyes are closed and are pointing to nose, back erect, mind relaxed, start the Pranayama.
 It has three phases.

-Hold – Hold the breath for as long as comfortable.
+Hold – Hold the breath for as long as you stay comfortable.
 During this time, think that the Prana (energetic breath) that you have taken in is cleansing the whole body from tip of the brain to tip of leg.
 Imagine as though the air is moving all over the body and cleansing all the organs and mind.

 Slower Exhale – Exhale slowly.
 Exhaling period should be longer than inhaling period.
 While exhaling, think that all the impurities of your body and mind that were cleansed are now let out of the body.